June 08, 2015

 2014 photos - Garry Albrecht

-View north of the barrier in the distance on Barry Avenue
+View north of the tree island barrier in

-The crumbling of the street due to the covering of the tracks which should have been removed but less costly
+The crumbling of the street is due to the covering of the metal tracks - view south on Barry Avenue

 Imagine a tanker running down your street!!